xixixao/gump/README.md

 # Gump

 Gump is the task runner that keeps on running.
-It watches your files and if you're working on an app, serves and live reloads them automatically, giving you notifications.
+It watches your files and if you're working on a client-side app, serves and live reloads them automatically, giving you notifications.
 It's like Brunch or Mimosa - while keeping **you** in full control.

 ```coffee
 {task, watch, serve} = require 'gump'